What an overlay is

 Overlays look like a quick win.
 They feel cheaper than proper work.
 They also feel like a single purchase that removes risk.

-Sadly, the problems users face are rarely solved by a floating button.
+The problems users face rarely get solved by a floating button Source 4 .

 What overlays and shortcuts miss